raptor7197/CyberScape/README.md

 │   ├── main.html          # Resume page
 │   ├── styles.css         # CSS styles for the website
 │   └── script.js          # JavaScript for interactivity
-Features
-Responsive Design: The website is designed to be mobile-friendly and adapts to different screen sizes.
-Accordion Panels: Information about the user is displayed in collapsible panels for a clean and organized layout.
-Interactive Elements: JavaScript is used to enhance user interaction, such as expanding and collapsing sections.

 Technologies Used
 HTML5